ministryofjustice/community-proxy/README.md

      -Djwt.public.key=<supply or omit to use default T3>
      -jar build/libs/community-proxy-2019-06-19.jar

-(NOTE: To test whether events are generated to app insights, you can specify a property of -DAPPLICATION_INSIGHTS_IKEY=xxxxx)
+(NOTE: To test whether events are generated to app insights, you can specify a property of -DAPPLICATION_INSIGHTS_IKEY=xxxxx
+       or an envionment variable of APPLICATION_INSIGHTS_IKEY.
+Best not to pollute real environments with local stats too much though).

 # Maintenance tasks